CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

   - Simple line drawings for buttons to go back, add users, or check own status
   - Clear person silhouette for users with no profile photo setting

-**Future Implementation:**
-- Add pop-up confirmation dialogues after a contact is added to a user's contact list

 ### Perceptible information

 Communicates necessary information effectively to the user, regardless of